Prospects for device-independent quantum key distribution: Detection efficiency thresholds

 \begin{itemize} \item If the noiseless distribution is fixed as~\eqref{eq:noiselessCHSH}, and Bob's outputs are mapped to binary values, the threshold is $92.4\pct$.
 If Bob's $\perp$ outcome is preserved, this improves to $90.9\pct$~\cite{ML12}.

 \item If the noiseless distribution is optimized to maximize the CHSH value (as in~\cite{Ebe93}), and Bob's generation measurement is simply set to be in the same basis as Alice's, and Bob's outputs are mapped to binary values, the threshold is $90.9\pct$.
+(The closeness to the~\cite{ML12} threshold appears to just be a numerical coincidence.)
 This can be slightly improved to $90.7\pct$ by optimizing Bob's generation measurement separately instead of just setting it to be in the same basis as Alice's.
 This was the value previously quoted as the reference in~\cite{TLR20}.
-(The closeness to the~\cite{ML12} threshold appears to just be a numerical coincidence.)

 \item If the noiseless distribution is instead optimized to maximize the keyrate (as computed via the~\cite{PAB+09} bound) directly, and Bob's outputs are mapped to binary values, the threshold is $88.4\pct$.
 (A slightly worse value of $89.3\pct$ was stated in~\cite{SBV+21} because that considers a situation where the distribution is symmetrized and the symmetrization bit is discarded afterwards, instead of being retained for error-correction purposes.)
 By preserving Bob's $\perp$ outcome, this threshold is improved to $86.5\pct$~\cite{BFF21,WAP21,SBV+21}. \end{itemize}